 Age

-Older cats are typically more susceptible to diabetes, especially those around seven years of age or older.
-As cats age, their metabolism slows, and the risk of insulin resistance increases.
-Additionally, the pancreas also experiences a decline in insulin production.
+Older cats and seniors are generally more vulnerable to diseases, including diabetes.
+These are cats that are usually around 7 years of age and older.
+This is because as a cat ages, its metabolism slows down, and the risk increases.
+Plus, the pancreas will also have a decline in insulin production.

 Gender